runwayml/learn/docs/create/train-models.md

 ## Step 2: Prepare the Dataset
 Now that you have a dataset of hundreds or thousands of images, here are some additional items to note:

 * To train an generative image model, the images in your dataset must be square.
-This is a constraint of StyleGAN, the pre-trained model on which your model will be trained.
-This technique is called Transfer Learning (link to abbove).
+This is a constraint of StyleGAN, the pre-trained model on which your model will be trained (link to abbove).
+RunwayML provides an option to automatically crop your images (see Step 5), but for more precision, you might consider cropping them yourself.

-* Do you have any images that are corrupted?
-On indication might that an image is all black or glitched.
+* Are any images corrupted?
+On indication might be that an image is all black or glitched.

-RunwayML provides an option to automatically crop your images

-Crop happens because you select it
-Choose crop
-Then resizing happens

-Ideally if square that would be better
+* recommendations for naming files -- unacceptable characters, etc?

 ## Step 3: Start Training Experiment